 Another direction for learning-based point cloud geometry compression involves downsampling points in the encoder and recovering them in the decoder, extending end-to-end image~\cite{balle2017endtoend,balle2018variational} or video~\cite{hu2021fvc,lu2019dvc} compression techniques.
-Researchers have explored several techniques in learning-based PCC, such as voxelization followed by 3D convolution, sparse convolution, and Multi-Layer Perceptron (MLP).
-For example, Quach~\textit{et al}.~\cite{quach2019learning,quach2020improved} and Nguyen~\textit{et al}.~\cite{nguyen2021learningbased,nguyen2021multiscale} converted point clouds into 3D grids using voxelization and represented each voxel with an occupied or unoccupied state.
-Guarda~\textit{et al.} explored learning-based scalable coding for geometry~\cite{guarda2020deepa,guarda2020point} and obtained multiple rate-distortion points from a trained model using explicit quantization of the latent representation~\cite{guarda2020deep}.
+Researchers have explored several methodologies in learning-based PCC, such as voxelization followed by 3D convolution, sparse convolution, and multilayer perceptron (MLP).
+For example, Quach~\textit{et al.}~\cite{quach2019learning,quach2020improved} and Nguyen~\textit{et al.}~\cite{nguyen2021learningbased,nguyen2021multiscale} converted point clouds into 3D grids using voxelization and represented each voxel with an occupied or unoccupied state.
+Guarda~\textit{et al.} explored learning-based scalable coding for geometry~\cite{guarda2020deepa,guarda2020point} and obtained multiple RD points from a trained model using explicit quantization of the latent representation~\cite{guarda2020deep}.
 Milani~\cite{milani2021adae} introduced an adversarial autoencoding strategy to train the encoder.
-Wang~\textit{et al}.~\cite{wang2021lossy} proposed the PCGC framework, which includes pre-processing, autoencoder, and post-processing modules, and uses Voxception-ResNet (VRN)~\cite{brock2016generative} within the stacked unit and a hyperprior entropy model.
-As the representative of sparse convolution based methods, a multiscale framework, PCGCv2, was proposed by Wang~\textit{et al}.~\cite{wang2021multiscale} based on sparse tensors to avoid processing of massive empty voxels.
-To further improve the efficiency, they developed a more elaborate structure with downscaling and upscaling in each scale to calculate occupancy probability~\cite{wang2021sparse}, and this technique has been applied in LiDAR point clouds through neighborhood point attention~\cite{xue2022efficient}.
+Wang~\textit{et al.}~\cite{wang2021lossy} proposed the PCGC framework, which includes preprocessing, autoencoder, and postprocessing modules, and used Voxception-ResNet (VRN)~\cite{brock2016generative} within the stacked unit and a hyperprior entropy model~\cite{balle2018variational}.
+As a representative of sparse convolution based methods, a multiscale framework, PCGCv2, was proposed by Wang~\textit{et al.}~\cite{wang2021multiscale} based on sparse tensors to avoid the processing of massive empty voxels.
+To further improve the efficiency, they developed a more elaborate structure with downscaling and upscaling at each scale to calculate occupancy probability~\cite{wang2021sparse}, and this technique has been applied in LiDAR point clouds through neighborhood point attention~\cite{xue2022efficient}.
 PointNet-based methods~\cite{liang2022transpcc,he2022densitypreserving, muzaddid2022variable,you2021patchbased} for point cloud compression employ set abstraction layers to extract local features, drawing inspiration from classification and segmentation tasks.
-More specifically, self-attention layers in Transformer have been first introduced by Liang~\textit{et al}.~\cite{liang2022transpcc}.
-Furthermore, density, local position, and ancestor embeddings can be utilized to preserve local density information~\cite{he2022densitypreserving}.
-Regarding inter-frame compression, Akhtar~\textit{et al}.~\cite{akhtar2022interframe} utilized sparse convolution to map the latent code of the previous frame to the coordinates of the current frame.
-Meanwhile, Fan~\textit{et al}.~\cite{fan2022ddpcc} proposed a multiscale motion flow fusion module for motion estimation and developed an adaptive weighted interpolation algorithm to further enhance motion estimation accuracy.
+More specifically, self-attention layers in the transformer were first introduced by Liang~\textit{et al.}~\cite{liang2022transpcc}.
+Furthermore, density, local positions, and ancestor embeddings can be utilized to preserve local density information~\cite{he2022densitypreserving}.
+Regarding inter-frame compression, Akhtar~\textit{et al.}~\cite{akhtar2022interframe} utilized sparse convolution to map the latent code of the previous frame to the coordinates of the current frame.
+Meanwhile, Fan~\textit{et al.}~\cite{fan2022ddpcc} proposed a multiscale motion flow fusion module for motion estimation and developed an adaptive weighted interpolation algorithm to further enhance motion estimation accuracy.